-In witness whereof, the undersign Plenipotentiaries have affixed their signatures below this Treaty under their common seal.
-PROPOSAL OF THE FIVE OTHER DELEGATIONS
+In witness whereof, the undersigned Plenipotentiaries have affixed their signatures below this Treaty under their common seal.
+(Version of February 1962)

 The rules governing the languages of the European Union shall, without prejudice to the rules of procedure of the European Parliament and of the Court, be determined by unanimous decision of the Council.